 A regular New Year’s resolution of mine is to visit two new destinations annually, be it domestic or international.
-So, come this past March, when I found myself fully vaccinated and with countries re-opening, I started actively thinking about where I wanted to explore.
-I threw out a handful of ideas but the country that consistently found its way to the top was Kenya.
+So, when it came time for me to decide on 2021’s countries, there were a handful of countries that came to mind.
+However, the one place that consistently found its way to the top was Kenya.
 I’d always wanted to visit and hadn’t been to Africa since 2003.
 It seemed like a no brainer.

 With the help of my coworkers here at Travel Beyond, I began putting together an itinerary.
-Each month I grew more and more excited about the adventure, not only because I couldn’t wait to travel again but also because I was eager to discover a new part of the world.
+Each month I grew more and more excited about the adventure, and every detail planned made me more and more eager to explore this new part of the world.

 Over the course of my two-week Kenyan vacation, I visited five different lodges and conservancies.
 Through conversations, activities, and other interactions, I absorbed all that I could, learning a lot about the country, the regions, the animals and so much more.

 You will find three distinct climates in Kenya.
 The coast is hot and humid, while the mountains and plateaus in the west and southwest create a more temperate environment.
 North and eastern Kenya are also hot but dry, with the northern zone being the hottest and most arid.

 Within each region of Kenya, the temperature doesn’t fluctuate too much.
 However, there are slight variations throughout the year, with February and March often considered the warmest months while July and August are the coolest.
 The rains come from October – December and then again between April – May, with one season bringing heavier downpours than the other depending on geographic location.

 Kenya teems with wildlife and no matter when you visit, you are bound to have incredible sightings.
 However, for those looking to find specific animals, it is important to know where to go.